Chandpur District: Geography

 The Geological formation of Chandpur was taken place in Pleistocene and Holocene Era.
 Geographical history of Chandpur was found in the East-Indian country-map of Perguitar.
 In the map, south to Bangladesh, Sagornooper, to the north Pragjyotish and the Eastern plain beside hills was known as ‘Kiratas.’
 The then Red River (Brammhaputra of today) borne alluvial soil contributed the formation of ‘Kiratas’ and Comilla was under it.
 That is Chandpur was under ‘Kiratas.’
 In the map of Tomas Water, a land named ‘Srikhetra’ was shown to the south of the combined course of both the Titas and Gomati (probably).
 It is guessed that Chandpur and the west part of Noakhali were under ‘Srikhetra.’
 In the map of Jean de Brosse in 1560, ‘Tropo’ was shown by river banks.
 This ‘Tropo’ was actually Tripura or Comilla region.
 That is, Chandpur was a part of Tripura.
 In the map of Portuguese sailor Sanson de Abevil in 1652, Bander, a place was marked where there was a big river port.
 This port was actually Chandpur.
 In 1779, English surveyor Major James Rennel drew a map where not only Tripura, but also Chandpur and Comilla were rightly spotted.

 Demographics

-According to the 2011 Bangladesh census, Chandpur District had a population of 2,416,018, of which 1,145,831 were males and 1,270,187 females.
-Rural population was 1,980,294 (81.97%) while the urban population was 435,724 (18.03%).
-Chandpur district had a literacy rate of 56.78% for the population 7 years and above: 56.14% for males and 57.34% for females.
+According to the 2022 Census of Bangladesh, Chandpur District had 635,431 households and a population of 2,635,748 with an average 4.09 people per household.
+Among the population, 545,365 (20.69%) inhabitants were under 10 years of age.
+The population density was 1,602 people per km2.
+Chandpur District had a literacy rate (age 7 and over) of 78.23%, compared to the national average of 74.80%, and a sex ratio of 1144 females per 1000 males.
+Approximately, 26.23% of the population lived in urban areas.
+The ethnic population was 2,863.

-Muslims make up 93.93% of the population, while Hindus are 6.02% of the population.
-The Hindu population has decreased from 1981.
+Muslims make up 94.41% of the population, while Hindus are 5.56% of the population.
+The Hindu population has remained relatively constant at 145,000 while its percentage has decreased.